RamWire/NinaPagerView/README.md

 - [x] Low coupling,just create your own viewcontrollers or views,that's it!
 - [x] Load your viewcontrollers or views.Not load at the same time.
 - [x] Just one line codes to finish the mission.
-- [x] Edit everything in TopTab as you wish.
+- [x] Edit everything in TopTab as you wish,you can custom your own views here.
 - [x] Not only fits UIViewController,but also fits UIView.
 - [x] Select NinaPagerStyle as you wish.